 Treatment for COPD at Welling Clinic includes our specially formulated Homeopathy medicine for COPD.
 The treatment process has been developed after exhaustive in-house research.
 Our clinics consult for more than 12000 patients of COPD globally, every year.
-You too can be benefitted by our expertise in the treatment of COPD.
+You too can be benefitted from our expertise in the treatment of COPD.